 Caffeine is found in many foods and drinks, making coffee the second most consumed beverage among us.
 This substance shows potent effects on our health and metabolism.
-Now the question is, what are the main health benefits of caffeine?
+What are the main health benefits of caffeine?

 Scroll down and enjoy!

-Caffeine shows a long list of health benefits, but it is primarly known for its stimulant effects (study).
-In fact, ancient societies already knew about it, using caffeine as a medicinal and recreational drug (source)
+Caffeine shows a long list of health benefits, but it is primarily known for its stimulant effects (study).
+Ancient societies already knew about it, using caffeine as a medicinal and recreational drug (source)

 Caffeine content not only differs between different sources.
 The same source, let's say coffee, can provide a different dose depending on the type of bean used, method of preparation... (study)